One Word. One Story. One Messiah.

 - a clear overview

-- a Torah portion
+- a primary Torah portion

 - supporting Scriptures